 - i.
-Provide the citation(s) for these training requirements, including citations for both licensed and license-exempt providers.
+Provide the citation(s) for the training requirement(s), including citations for both licensed and license-exempt providers.
 Center-based care: OAC 340:110-3-284.
 Family Child Care Home OAC 340:110-3-85.
-Community Hope Centers: OAC 340:110-3-400 - ii.
+Community Hope Centers: OAC 340:110-3-400. - ii.
 Describe any variations in training requirements for the standard(s).
 Do training requirements vary by category of care (i.e. Center, FCC, In-home), licensing status (i.e. licensed, license-exempt), or the age of the children in care?
-Center-based programs are the only programs required to have infection control every 12 months. - iii.
-To demonstrate compliance, certify by checking below how the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.
+Click or tap here to enter text. - iii.
+To demonstrate compliance, certify by checking below when the state/territory requires this training topic be completed by providers during either pre-service or during an orientation period within three (3) months of hire.